Chosker/chosker.github.io/_posts/2026-04-10-editing-engine-shaders.md

 ```hlsl
 	// RGB:SceneColor Specular and Diffuse
 ```
-Right before that line I'm adding the following:
+Right before that I'm adding a new line with the following:
 ```hlsl
 	OutColor.gb = 0.0f;
 ```